 Third Time is the Charm

-Let's jump back to where I began this story, day 6 of 10 of my 3rd and likely final attempt at Florida phase.
+Let's jump back to where I began this story, at my 3rd and likely final attempt at Florida phase.
 I was being graded as a platoon sergeant.
 This was my first, and possibly only look in a leadership position.
 A 2nd or 3rd look is possible, but never guaranteed.
 To add more weight, if I failed this phase again, at best I would recycle to the beginning of the entire school.
 Worst case, I would be dropped from the course completely.
 In Ranger Regiment, those dropped from Ranger School are kicked out of the special operations unit, failure is not an option in the 75th Ranger Regiment.
 Again, resupply had come in late, and trash pickup did not come at all.
 The men were cold, wet, hungry, and now even more demotivated.
 My shot at graduating Ranger School depended on my ability to motivate these men to move a harsh distance, using immense amounts of energy, and ultimately attack a target.
 We were not off to a good start.
 I managed to get them moving and to the boat loading zone; however, motivation was already low and hard to work with.
 Keep in mind, we moved 8 km to the boat loading zone with some now carrying over 100 lbs.
 The truth is, if you are not the one being graded in a leadership position for the day, you are less inclined to care.
 With the conditions and bad start of the day, the men were very demotivated and sluggish.
 I did what I could to motivate them and speed the process, but I found it very challenging to get them loaded in a timely manner.